John Kolega PhD

 • Executive Committee, Department of Pathology & Anatomical Sciences Executive Committee, Department of Pathology & Anatomical Sciences; Committee Member (2002–present)

-• journal peer review ad hoc review for the following journals: Nature; Journal of Cell Biology; Molecular Biology of the Cell; FASEB Journal; Biophysical Journal; American Journal of Physiology; Journal of Vascular Research; Arteriosclerosis, Thrombosis and Vascular Biology; Cardiovascular Research; Cell Motility and the Cytoskeleton; Experimental Cell Research; Cell Biochemistry and Biophysics; Journal of Neurobiology; Journal of the Royal Society Interface; Cell and Molecular Life Sciences; Wound Repair and Regeneration; Neurosurgery; Acta Biomaterialia; Peer Reviewer (2000–2018)
+• ad hoc review for Nature; Nature Medicine; Scientific Reports; Journal of Cell Biology; Molecular Biology of the Cell; PLoS ONE; FASEB Journal; Biophysical Journal; American Journal of Physiology; Journal of Vascular Research; Arteriosclerosis, Thrombosis and Vascular Biology; Cardiovascular Research; Cell Motility and the Cytoskeleton; Experimental Cell Research; Cell Biochemistry and Biophysics; Cell & Molecular Bioengineering; Journal of Neurobiology; Journal of the Royal Society Interface; Cell and Molecular Life Sciences; Wound Repair and Regeneration; Neurosurgery; Acta Biomaterialia, BMC Research Notes, Journal of Neurology and Neurosurgery; Heliyon; Frontiers in Cardiovascular Medicine; Bioengineered; Microcirculation; Journal of Comparative Neurology; scientific review

 School News: